AP-DAVID/assessment/README.md

 - ✅ Edge

 ---
-PS, I did not include the company's name in the README or the repository name to prevent it being seen and copied via a github search
+PS, I did not include the company's name in the README or the repository name to prevent it from being seen and copied via a GitHub search.
+Also, I added a tweak on the mobile view for the search bar.
+The search icon remains visible at all times.
+Tapping it reveals the full search bar along with a close button, allowing users to search seamlessly from anywhere on the page, hence a better user experience.
 Happy coding! ✌️